At a Glance

 Showcase Your Portfolio: Make sure to include a strong portfolio that highlights your understanding and application of accessibility principles in digital products.
 Focus on projects that demonstrate your experience with WCAG standards and the use of assistive technologies.

 Tailor Your CV: Customise your CV to reflect your experience as a Design Accessibility Specialist or similar roles.
-Emphasise your knowledge of WCAG 2.1, your experience conducting accessibility audits, and any relevant training or workshops you've delivered.
+Emphasise your knowledge of WCAG 2.1, your experience conducting accessibility audits, and your ability to communicate technical requirements effectively.

 Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also expresses your passion for advocating accessible design.
 Mention specific examples of how you've influenced stakeholders or improved accessibility in previous roles.

-Prepare for Interviews: Be ready to discuss your experience with accessibility standards and tools during interviews.
-Prepare to explain how you translate technical requirements into actionable guidance for design and development teams.
+Prepare for Interviews: Be ready to discuss your experience with accessibility audits and your familiarity with assistive technologies.
+Prepare to explain how you would approach collaboration with UX/UI designers and developers to ensure accessible designs.

 How to prepare for a job interview at Sanderson